rossant/website/content/2015-07-24-compiler-data-visualization.md

 With a C++ engine and Vulkan command buffers, implementing collections might be unnecessary.
 We could still batch-rendering calls, but on the CPU instead of on the GPU, which is much easier.
 Performance might be similar than VisPy's collections, but this remains to be tested.

-More generally, on the CPU side, we have much more freedom in the algorithms we can implement.
+More generally, on the CPU side, we have much more freedom on the algorithms we can implement.
 For example, implementing polygon triangulation should not represent a major problem, whereas it would be much more complicated in Python.
 Since it's C++, we're no longer limited by CPython's performance.

 ### GPGPU-powered visualizations

 The ability to combine compute kernels with visualization kernels on the GPU is also a major advantage of the system.
-The features basically comes "for free" with Vulkan, and it is no longer necessary to mess with arcane interoperability commands.
+This feature basically comes "for free" with Vulkan, and it is no longer necessary to mess with arcane interoperability commands.

 ## Conclusion

 Since this is such a major departure from the current state of the project, the system discussed here should be explored independently from the development of the VisPy library.
-This is an experiment to investigate an radically different system based on a brand new low-level graphics API.
+This is an experiment to investigate a radically different system based on a brand new low-level graphics API.

 Obviously, these are just ideas that need a lot of discussions, and many details need to be worked out.
 But I think this is a really interesting project to pursue.